- Criminology and Psychology

 7th in the UK

-For Criminology by the Guardian University Guide 2025
+For Criminology in the Guardian University Guide 2025

 What you will study

 The psychology modules will provide psychological literacy in the core areas of psychology including developmental, cognitive, biological and social psychology, and psychopathology.
-You will also complete modules that support your research skills and your professional skills development and job preparation.
+You will also study modules that develop your research skills and your professional skills.

 Through combining teaching in core areas of criminology and psychology with training in professional social research, you’ll graduate with a broad range of communication, analytical and organisational skills – and the confidence to apply them in your future career.